reedhedges/AriaCoda/README.md

   destructors) have been removed.
 If you derive from any ARIA class and intend to override a method, the use of the "override" specifier is encouraged;
   the C++ compiler should then warn if the base class method is not virtual.
+  If you encounter problems using AriaCoda because of this change, please submit a bug report in Github issues.
 * Some function argument and return types have been changed from `int` to `size_t` or other more specific or appropriate type.
 * The feature of ArFunctor subclasses to store parameter values and the various